WolfieWeb Raspberry Pi Lab

 Parts Needed

-• DHT11 or DHT22 temperature sensor module
+• DS18B20 waterproof temperature sensor

 • Breadboard